le-petit-prince/dstahlke-gnuplot-iostream-wiki/Datatypes.markdown

 Tuples and containers can be nested arbitrarily.
 For example, you can have a `std::pair` of `std::vector` of `std::pair`.
 Tuples correspond to columns.

+Support for 3rd party libraries like Blitz++ and Armadillo is enabled by including `gnuplot-iostream.h` *after* the 3rd party library headers.
+You are also allowed to include `gnuplot-iostream.h`, then the 3rd party headers, then `gnuplot-iostream.h` again:

+	#include "gnuplot-iostream.h"

+	// lots of stuff here...

+	#include <blitz/array.h>
+	// now load in support for Blitz++
+	#include "gnuplot-iostream.h"

+# 1d vs. 2d data

+All of the data sending commands come in 1d and 2d variants (e.g. `send1d()` and `send2d()`).
+1d data is for points and curves (basically anything you would use the `plot` command for).
+2d data is for images and surfaces (basically anything sent to `splot`).

+If you send a 3x2 dimensional `std::vector<std::vector<double> >` to `send1d()` it will send something that looks like
+	1 2
+	3 4
+	5 6
+whereas `send2d()` would send
+	1
+	2

+	3
+	4

+	5
+	6

 # `colmajor` option

 You can store an array of columns in a `std::vector<std::vector<double> >`.
 Logically, considering the C convention for ordering indices, the last index should correspond to the column.
 So if the array contained the data `[[1,2],[3,4],[5,6]]` then `send1d()` would send